Singam II: Production

-Reprising their roles from the original film are Anushka Shetty, Vivek, Vijayakumar, Nassar, and Radha Ravi while Hansika Motwani was signed on as the second female lead.
-British actor Danny Sapani plays the main antagonist.
+Hari said he initially did not plan a sequel to Singam once he completed that film, but always had the interest to do a sequel to a police film since Saamy (2013).
+Reprising their roles from the original film are Anushka Shetty, Vivek, Vijayakumar, Nassar, and Radha Ravi, while Hansika Motwani was signed on in a supporting role.
+British actor Danny Sapani plays the main antagonist and dubbed in his own voice.
 The actress Anjali is also featured in an item number.

-Prakash Raj did not return for the sequel, but he can be seen in clips from Singam that are intermittently featured during Singam II.
-The film was shot mainly in Thiruvananthapuram in Kerala, Tuticorin, Chennai, Tirunelveli and Karaikudi in Tamil Nadu.
-The director has also filmed some of the key songs, stunts and talkie portions in Durban, Cape Town and Johannesburg in South Africa, as well as Malaysia and Kenya.
-Primary production began in September 2012 and lasted for seven months until filming was wrapped up on 30 April 2013.
+Principal photography began in September 2012, and wrapped on 30 April 2013.
+The film was shot mainly in Thiruvananthapuram in Kerala, Tuticorin, Chennai, Tirunelveli and Karaikudi in Tamil Nadu, while some songs, stunts and talkie portions were filmed in Durban, Cape Town and Johannesburg in South Africa, as well as Malaysia and Kenya.

 Soundtrack

 Development

 Devi Sri Prasad, who had also worked on the score of Singam, returned for Singam II.
 Bollywood singer Baba Sehgal had recorded a song in the film following the success of his "Kadhal Vandhale" number from the original.
-The soundtrack was released on 2 June 2013, a day after its originally scheduled launch in a grand event attended by several celebrities.
+The soundtrack was released on 2 June 2013, a day after its originally scheduled launch.